2. Giving benefits the world’s neediest people.

 There are hundreds of non-profits that you can choose to give to, and the process of selecting which organization to support can feel like a daunting task.
-But you don't have to do all the research yourself.
-Peter Singer personally compiles The Life You Can Save's list of recommended charities (below), which work in variety of crucial cause areas, based on extensive research and analysis performed by organizations like Innovations for Poverty Action, GiveWell and Giving What We Can.
-These are the charities we recommend:
+But you don’t have to do all the research yourself.
+The Life You Can Save’s list of recommended charities (below), work in a variety of crucial cause areas, and are based on extensive research and analysis performed by organizations like GiveWell.

 When we read statistics about the number of people living in extreme poverty, the scale of suffering can seem immense.
 But the facts about aid and relief distribution tell a very different story.
 While 767 million people live on less than $1.90 a day, those of us living in the developed world have significant collective resources at our disposal.
 Focusing solely on the U.S., it would take just $3 per American citizen to come up with a billion dollars of aid money.

 How much money per year would we need to meet the most basic health and nutritional requirements of the world’s neediest people?

 There is enough money in the developed world to easily meet the most basic needs of the world’s poorest people, many times over.
 It is possible to give without diverting resources from educational or healthcare programs in the developed world, and without making any significant impact on the quality of life for potential donors.

 Research has shown that spending money on ourselves does not significantly increase our sense of happiness or wellbeing.
 A Harvard Business School study suggests that giving to others is directly correlated with an increased sense of happiness.
 The Harvard researchers write: “Happier people give more and giving makes people happier, such that happiness and giving may operate in a positive feedback loop.”

 Other studies have shown that people experience pleasure when they see money go to charity—even if this money isn’t their own.
 People experience the most pleasure, however, when they give directly to charity themselves.